 SPAC trading pops deflate as 'exuberance and greed' depart

-REUTERS: Wall Street's appetite for new special purpose acquisition companies (SPACs) shows signs of waning.

-First-day trading pops, or share price rises, for SPACs were commonplace earlier this year with gains rising to over 30per cent but have faded in March amid a broader sell-off in many companies that have agreed to go public through a SPAC merger.
+First-day trading pops, or share price rises, for SPACs were commonplace earlier this year with gains rising to over 30% but have faded in March amid a broader sell-off in many companies that have agreed to go public through a SPAC merger.

 All but one of the 15 SPACs that started trading this week closed below their initial public offering (IPO) price of US$10 per unit on their first day of trading, according to financial markets platform Dealogic and market data.
 Many other deals are also trading below their IPO prices.